 Manufacturing PMI in Sri Lanka averaged 54.53 points from 2015 until 2022, reaching an all time high of 67.30 points in May of 2015 and a record low of 24.20 points in April of 2020.
 This page provides - Sri Lanka Manufacturing Pmi- actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Sri Lanka Manufacturing PMI - data, historical chart, forecasts and calendar of releases - was last updated on August of 2022.

-Manufacturing Pmi in Sri Lanka is expected to be 56.20 by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Manufacturing Pmi in Sri Lanka to stand at 57.70 in 12 months time.
-In the long-term, the Sri Lanka Manufacturing PMI is projected to trend around 58.90 in 2020, according to our econometric models.
+Manufacturing PMI in Sri Lanka is expected to be 61.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Sri Lanka Manufacturing PMI is projected to trend around 65.00 points in 2023, according to our econometric models.